Please note that this is work in progress.

 Installing on a pre-existing vm (bypass vm provisioning)

 It is possible to either manually provision a Virtual Machine or connect to an existing system to install Kolab.
-Please note that the ansible scripts assume the environment as prepared by the kvm ansible role.
+Please note that the ansible scripts assume the environment as prepared by the kvm ansible role (as part of https://mirror.apheleia-it.ch/pub/kolab-kubernetes-latest.tar.gz).

 • When adjusting the new inventory.yaml: